MateusAquino/WatchParty/README.md

   </a>
 </p>

 **WatchParty** is the first BetterStremio plugin ever made.
 It was developed to connect multiple Stremio sessions at once.
-You can use it to start a Stremio session with friends: create and join watch party, chat (soon) and share controls.
+You can use it to start a Stremio session with friends: create and join watch party, chat and share controls.
 No addon sharing required.

 This Plugin works by intercepting events on the Stremio HTML5 Player and sharing to everyone in the party through a websocket connection.
-Currently there are three available servers to connect from: [Glitch](https://dramatic-hazel-epoch.glitch.me), [Adaptable](https://watch-party.adaptable.app) (temp disabled) and [Render](https://watchparty-kyiy.onrender.com).
+Currently there are two available servers to connect from: [Hugging Face](https://mateusaquino-watchparty.hf.space) and [Render](https://watchparty-kyiy.onrender.com).

 This repository is currently accepting contributions and suggestions, feel free to do so :)

-Note: `msg:` packet was not yet implemented in WatchParty's plugin.
+Now we also feature a realtime chat with party members and you're allowed to use emojis and color codes in your name and messages.

 ## 🌐 WatchParty Server